Representative Democracy: A Slippery Hold on Freedom

 Democracy assumes that when options are brought to voters, there is some difference between them, such that the choice translates into a meaningful choice of direction for the community or nation, instead of a meaningless endorsement between options which are identical or nearly identical.

-Worse, a phenomenon has emerged, in longstanding representative democracies, of the most popular politilcal parties having styles of policy and governmance which are amazingly similar, differing only in minor points, such that whichever is elected the governance is very similar without needing to break any promises.
+In practice, a phenomenon has emerged, in longstanding representative democracies, of the most popular politilcal parties having styles of policy and governmance which are amazingly similar, differing only in minor points, such that whichever is elected the governance is very similar without needing to break any promises.

-[Critical Failure] No 'None of the Above' Option.
+No 'None of the Above' Option.
 Voters should be able to express if none of the options offered are acceptable.
 Our democratic system should not assume that one of the options given to voters must always be what voters want.

 When candidates, rather than voters, decide what 'the issues' are to offer options on in the election, that undemocratic decision is even more important than having a choice of option on what issues are offered.
 To compare it with deciding on a restaurant dinner, it would be like being told that you can order anything you want on the menu, so long as it is one salad and one desert, while the main course is not considered an issue you get get served but not get to decide.